dguglielmi-git/innovandoliving/README.md

 ## License 📄

-There is not license available.
+There is no license available.

 ## Thanks 🎁